rignaneseleo/jQuerify/README.md

 -------

 <p>Clicking <a href="javascript: (function() { var jQueryPath = 'https://code.jquery.com/jquery-2.2.0.js'; var s=document.createElement('script'); document.getElementsByTagName('head')[0].appendChild(s); s.onload = function(script) { if (typeof jQuery === 'undefined') { console.log(jQueryPath + ' loaded but jQuery still undefined'); } else { j$ =jQuery.noConflict(); console.log(jQueryPath + ' loaded and j$ = jQuery.noConflict() called'); } }; s.setAttribute('type','text/javascript'); s.setAttribute('src', jQueryPath); })();"
->jQuerify</a> - see its code below - will insert jQuery 2.2.0 into your tab.
+>*jQuerify*</a> - see its code below - will insert jQuery 2.2.0 into your tab.
-The link can be dragged to your bookmarks.</p>
+The *jQuerify* link can be dragged to your bookmarks.</p>

-The *jQuerify* link above will not render when README.md is rendered directly by github, that's apparently to prevent possible script injections.
-So you can also open up README.md from rawgit, and doing so, may (or may not) have the internal html code presented correctly as a link.
-At the moment, I am guessing not, so failing that, the second link is to an html version of the file, also served by rawgit.com.
+Now, if this page is served from Github,the *jQuerify* link above will not render when README.md is rendered, to prevent possible script injections.
+And so I've created a file, jQuerify.html which contains the draggable links and you can open that with the link below to rawgit.com.

-[rawgit: README.md](https://rawgit.com/jerryasher/jQuerify/master/README.md) contains the bookmarklet as a link that can be dragged to your browser bar, and if that doesn't work, try

-[README.html](https://rawgit.com/jerryasher/jQuerify/master/README.html) contains the bookmarklet as a link that can be dragged to your browser bar.
+[rawgit.com: jQuerify.html](https://rawgit.com/jerryasher/jQuerify/master/jQuerify.html) contains the bookmarklet as a link that can be dragged to your browser bar.

 Lessons for me
 --------------